alpacaxander/omniglobe_update_suite/README.md

 ### Run
  1. [Click here to download.](https://github.com/alpacaxander/omniglobe_update_suite/archive/master.zip)
+ **NOTE: Windows doesn't need you to extract the zip file.
+As long as step 4 is fulfilled**
  2. Right click zip file.
  3. Select Extract All.
- 4. Put Bin folder, Dockerfile, Start Cylc.xml, suite.rc, webscrape_wrapper.ps1 in C:\cylc\webscrape\
- **NOTE: Windows doesn't need you to extract the zip.
-As long as the files are in C:\cylc\webscrape\ this step is fulfilled**
- 5. Right click webscrape_wrapper.ps1 (from the beginning) and select "run with PowerShell" (if this is not an option select open).
+ 4. Right click webscrape_wrapper.ps1 and select "run with PowerShell" (if this is not an option select open).
- 6. The powershell window that opens can be closed.
- 7. Open any web browser and go to localhost:5800 to confirm it is working.
+ 5. Open any web browser and go to localhost:5800 to confirm it is working.

 ### Automatic scheduling